 Of course, it would be easiest if you were to disable that plugin.
 If a lightbox is all you need, Photonic’s lightbox can be used to display regular photos as well, from your admin dashboard under Photonic → Settings → Generic Options → Generic Settings → Photonic Lightbox for non-Photonic Images.
 This will ensure consistency across Photonic and non-Photonic images.

-- I upgraded, and now my SmugMug galleries won’t show.
+My Instagram gallery is not working.
 Are you really sure the plugin is working?

-- What about other photo-sharing platforms?
+What about other photo-sharing platforms?

 Suggestions are welcome for other photo-sharing platforms.

-- What about other JS libraries?
+What about other JS lightbox libraries?

-- Are there any known issues?
+Are there any known issues?

-Authentication in Zenfolio is not supported (but password-protection is).
-And, as explained in the “Description”, the Instagram API has been coded to support hashtags and locations, but Instagram itself has not provided Photonic access to those features.
+As explained in the “Description”, the Instagram API has been coded to support hashtags and locations, but Instagram itself has not provided Photonic access to those features.

 Also, the TinyMCE integration for the plugin is complex, predominantly since Photonic doesn’t rely on a separate shortcode.
 This can cause potential conflicts with other plugins.
-If such a situation arises, please report it in the Support Forum, and disable the visual editor capability for the shortcode (Photonic → Settings → Generic Options → Generic Settings → Disable shortcode editing in Visual Editor) – you will still be able to edit the shortcode using the Text Editor in WordPress.
+If such a situation arises, please report it in the Support Forum, and disable the visual editor capability for the shortcode by specific post-types (Photonic → Settings → Generic Options → Generic Settings → Disable Visual Editing for specific post types).
+If that doesn’t work, you can go thermonuclear on Photonic’s visual editing (Photonic → Settings → Generic Options → Generic Settings → Disable shortcode editing in Visual Editor) – you will still be able to edit the shortcode using the Text Editor in WordPress.

-The “Mosaic” layout may sometimes show 1px wide gaps betweeen images, if you set the padding between images to 0.
+The “Mosaic” layout may sometimes show 1px wide gaps betweeen images if you set the padding between images to 0.
 This happens due to rounding errors in the height and width calculations.
 To avoid this, it is recommended that you use a padding > 0 between images for this layout.